mikeshardmind/lumi/theory_overview.md

 ### Why `Never[Error]` exists, and why and how Lumi has multuple understandings of `Never`

-Lumi has 3 kinds of "Never" categorized by a partially encoded understanding of algebraic effects.
+Lumi has multiple kinds of "Never" categorized by a partially encoded understanding of algebraic effects.

 These are

 - `Never[Logical]`
-- `Never[InfiniteLoop]`
 - `Never[Error]`

 Of these, `Never[Error]` is implicitly always possible when targeting the CPython